Follow us on:

 Which low-cost home business can you venture into in Uganda?

 This is a question asked by most people.
-The options for a low-cost home business are overwhelming.
+The options for a low-cost home businesses are overwhelming.
 But you need to identify the type of business suitable for you, basing on your knowledge, skills, ability, background and potential.

 We have identified a few businesses from which you may make your selection of the most suitable low-cost home business for you.
-If you don’t see one, search around you to identify any other low-cost home business you can venture into.
+If you don’t see one, search around you to identify any other low-cost home business into which you can venture.
 Our list includes the following:

 #1.
 Gardening business

 Gardening is an easy low-cost home business any Ugandan can afford.
 Food is a basic need to all people.
 With the improved gardening methods, one can grow edible crops for sale even on the smallest plot of land.
 For people living in urban areas, gardening is so profitable because the demand for fresh, organic and clean foods is high.

 There is an increasing number of inspiring gardeners in Uganda, who have made a fortune.
 These gardeners have demonstration gardens from which people learn effective gardening methods.
 Visit them to learn how to grow crops in tins, sacks and bottles, how to turn garbage into manure, how to harvest rain water for use in dry seasons, and how to utilize a small space for farming.

 #2.
 Hairdressing business

 Hairdressing is a profitable low-cost home business in Uganda.
 Ladies spend handsomely on their hair.
 Young men also want to look trendy.
 If you have the right training, skill and good hands-on experience, you can begin to cut or style people’s hair to change their images.

 If your home is in a good business location, turn one room into a business space to do your business.
 You can also move to people’s homes on appointment to style their hair.
 Read further to learn how you can set up a mobile hair salon business.

 #3.
 Fish farming

 Start selling in the neighborhood and markets around to earn money.
 You will need training and experience to do this business.